-Prepare for joining the Sunflower Effect Foundation Course Leader Training starting January 2021 (subject to government restrictions) or as a stand alone CPD training for therapeutic professionals to support what you are currently offering your clients.
+Prepare for joining the Sunflower Effect Foundation Course Leader Training starting in the Spring of 2021 (subject to government restrictions) or as a stand-alone CPD training for therapeutic professionals to support what you are currently offering your clients.

 In this training, you will learn the core principles of the Sunflower Effect Confidence Building System (based in dramatherapy), and how to deliver an ‘Introductory Confidence Building Session.’

 This is a powerful way of introducing quiet, shy and socially anxious clients to this highly effective way of building confidence through drama.

 A pioneering new confidence-building system based in dramatherapy that is specifically designed to improve the lifestyle and prospects of quiet, shy and socially anxious people.

 It is different from most confidence-building and therapy techniques such as assertiveness training, CBT, and talking therapy because it achieves outstanding lasting results very quickly.

 And more than anything else, it is fun and it works, which is what makes it so popular with participants.